Siege of Przemyśl

-The siege of Przemyśl (Note: Oblężenie twierdza Przemyśl; Belagerung von Premissel; Перемы́шльская осада) was the longest siege in Europe during the First World War, and the second largest in the entire conflict, after the Siege of Medina.
+The Siege of Przemyśl (Note: Oblężenie twierdzy Przemyśl; Belagerung von Premissel; Перемы́шльская осада) was the longest siege in Europe during the First World War, and the second-longest in the entire conflict, after the Siege of Medina.
 The siege was a crushing defeat of the Austro-Hungarian Army by the Russian Army.
-Przemyśl was a fortress-town and stronghold on the River San in what is now southeastern Poland.
+Przemyśl was a fortress-town and stronghold on the River San in Austrian Galicia.
 The investment of Przemyśl began on 16 September 1914 and was briefly suspended on 11 October, due to an Austro-Hungarian offensive.
 The siege resumed on 9 November and the Austro-Hungarian garrison surrendered on 22 March 1915, after holding out for a total of 133 days.
 The siege has been referred to as "Austria-Hungary's Stalingrad".

 Background

 In August 1914, Russian armies moved against both German East Prussia and one of Austria-Hungary's largest provinces, Galicia, straddling the present-day border between Poland and Ukraine.
 Its advance into Germany was soon repelled but its Galician campaign was more successful.
 General Nikolai Ivanov overwhelmed the Austro-Hungarian forces under Conrad von Hötzendorf during the Battle of Galicia, and the whole Austrian front fell back over 100 mi to the Carpathian Mountains.
 The fortress at Przemyśl was the only Austrian post that held out and by 28 September, was completely behind Russian lines.
-The Russians were now in a position to threaten the German industrial region of Silesia, making the defense of Przemyśl of importance to the Germans as well as the Austro-Hungarians.
+The Russians were now in a position to threaten the German industrial region of Silesia, making the defence of Przemyśl of importance to the Germans as well as the Austro-Hungarians.

 30 mi of new trenches were dug and 650 mi of barbed wire were used to make seven new lines of defence around the perimeter of the town.
 Inside the fortress, a military garrison of 127,000, as well as 18,000 civilians, were surrounded by six Russian divisions.
 Przemyśl reflected the nature of the Austro-Hungarian Empire – orders of the day had to be issued in fifteen languages.
 Austrians, Poles, Jews and Ruthenians (Ukrainians) were together in the besieged town, that was hit constantly with artillery fire, and as the toll of the dead, sick and wounded rose, and starvation threatened, so did mutual distrust and ethnic tension.